VERBS

 He loses his temper.

-The present simple is used to indicate a present state:
+simple is used to indicate a present state:

 I feel good.